frankiannelli/serverless-workshop/workshop.md

 sls create --template aws-nodejs -n frankI-serverless-api

 ```
+we need to install our dependencies
+`yarn add aws-sdk moment uuid`

 So now we have the serverless.yml which defines our application.
 Need to talk about how cloudformation templates can be used in this file.

 we can see the service name is